Democratic Lieutenant Governors Association: 2024

 The DLGA dropped approximately $2 million in the lieutenant gubernatorial election in North Carolina, including a significant campaign to boost the eventual Republican nominee Hal Weatherman in the primary as he was considered a weaker candidate in the general election against eventual winner Rachel Hunt.
 It also spent around $1 million boosting lieutenant Governor of Delaware Bethany Hall-Long in the 2024 Delaware gubernatorial election, although she ultimately lost with 36.62% of the vote in the primary to Matt Meyer.

 2025

 In June 2025, the DLGA announced it would donate $1 million to Democratic nominee Ghazala Hashmi in the 2025 Virginia lieutenant gubernatorial election, which it said was the largest donation ever received by a lieutenant governor nominee in the state.

 2026

-The DLGA’s political operation announced it would back numerous lieutenant governors in open races, including: Peggy Flanagan for the open Senate seat in Minnesota, Juliana Stratton for the open Senate seat in Illinois, Garlin Gilchrist for the open gubernatorial election in Michigan, and Eleni Kounalakis for the open gubernatorial election in California.
-It would not endorse Antonio Delgado in New York, who is challenging incumbent governor Kathy Hochul.
+The DLGA’s political operation announced endorsements for numerous lieutenant governors in open races, including Peggy Flanagan for the open senate seat in Minnesota, Juliana Stratton for the open senate seat in Illinois, Garlin Gilchrist for the open gubernatorial election in Michigan, and Eleni Kounalakis for the open gubernatorial election in California.
+The organization chose not to endorse Antonio Delgado in New York, who is challenging incumbent governor Kathy Hochul.
+In the 2026 New Jersey's 11th congressional district special election, the DLGA announced it would support former lieutenant governor of New Jersey Tahesha Way in the Democratic primary.
+The group spent more than $1.7 million in advertisements supporting Way, who placed third in the primary.